For info on the thematic structure, see the introduction page.

 2.455 catalogue of ships and men

-My theory is that the Achaean catalogue is an adaptation of something that was part of the education of high-ranking members of the top aristocracy (the great houses).
+My theory is that the Achaian catalogue is an adaptation of something that was part of the education of high-ranking members of the top aristocracy (the great houses).
+An oral map of Greece.
 It would make sense for them to know and to teach to their sons all or most of the regions in Hellas, the names of their leading families and an estimate of their strength.
 Also, if this was something learned through many generations, it would explain older, even Mycenaean remnants in the data.
 Updating it would always lag behind the real situation.
 All this is another reason for me to think the poet a member of a high aristocratic family.

 3.15 Diomedes

 Here we have the fire-breathing head of the chimaera.
 Diomedes will learn not only how to be a brave fighter but also, just as important, to talk heroically.
 No wonder he is Nestor's favourite (Il 9.52-).
 His aristeia is surrounded by two "truce and duel" themes which really would make sense only in the beginning of the war.
-So this theme is firmly associated with "yesterday" or "what was".
+So this theme is associated with "yesterday" or "what was", although the aristeia itself is not really bound to any time frame.
+It should be noted that there is no trace of the "plan of Zeus" in here.

 The tone of the Diomedes part is somewhat lighthearted and ironical but the issues it sets up are very real and important.